cecoeco/HTMLTables.jl/README.md

 Writing HTML tables:
 - `HTMLTables.table` uses the Tables.jl interface to write an HTML table as a string.
-- `HTMLTables.write` uses the Tables.jl interface to write an HTML table in a file.
+- `HTMLTables.write` uses the Tables.jl interface to write an HTML table in an HTML file.
 - `HTMLTables.jpg` writes an HTML table as a JPG image.
 - `HTMLTables.pdf` writes an HTML table as a PDF document.
 - `HTMLTables.png` writes an HTML table as a PNG image.